Arts and Sciences Learning Objectives

 patients with mental illness.

-- Show competence in basic quantitative and analytic methods used for
+- Gain an understanding of basic quantitative and analytic methods used for

-probability, tests of frequency, correlation, t-tests and ANOVA.
+tests of frequency, correlation, t-tests, and analysis of variance (ANOVA.)

 - Employ oral and visual communication skills for reporting and